shalikadulaj/IoT-Mini-Project-1/README.md

 	 Attach policies to the certificate

-Finally, you have to download the device certificate, key files, and Root CA Certificates.
+Finally, you must download the device certificate, key files, and Root CA Certificates.
 These certificates should be added to the code.
+It is mentioned in the code, that you can replace the certificates with yours's.

 ![3](https://github.com/shalikadulaj/IoT-Mini-Project-1/assets/58818511/df5bf67f-3725-4837-8467-de4bcd8478ba)

+As well as need to add the End point to the code.
+You can get the Endpoint from the below path

-As well as need to add the End point to code.
-You can get the Endpoint from below path
+As well as need to add the End point to the code.
+You can get the Endpoint from the below path

-IoT Core  > Settings > Device data endpoint
+AWS IoT  > Settings > Device data endpoint

+At this moment you can check the data received.
+If not, you have to check the above steps again.
+To check follow the below steps.

+AWS IoT > Test > MQTT test client > Subscribe to a topic (sensor/station1) > Subscribe

+Replace the topic with your topic.

+Now you can see data is received below

 ## AWS Timestream